fortinet-fortisoar/connector-fortinet-fortimanager/README.md

         </tr>
         <tr>
             <td>Destination Policy Package Name</td>
             <td>(Optional) Select the destination ADOM policy package name.
 If not selected, it will be applied to all the packages available in selected ADOM.
-This parameter makes an API call named <code>list_specific_adom_policy_package</code> to dynamically populate its dropdown selections.
                 <p><strong>NOTE</strong>:This parameter makes an API call <code>list_specific_adom_policy_package</code> to dynamically populate its dropdown selections.</p>
             </td>
         </tr>